What Is Mucosal Melanoma?

-Despite the significant advances that have been made in the understanding of mucosal melanoma, this remains a challenging disease to treat.
-While the new immunotherapy and targeted therapy treatments have greatly improved outcomes in patients with cutaneous melanoma and can help some patients with advanced mucosal melanoma, they generally do not work as well in mucosal melanoma.
+Despite the significant advances that have been made in the understanding of mucosal melanoma, this disease remains a challenging one to treat.
+While the new immunotherapy and targeted therapy treatments have greatly improved outcomes in patients with cutaneous melanoma and can help some patients with advanced mucosal melanoma, overall, they do not work as well in mucosal melanoma.
 To develop more successful treatments, we must support combined efforts between the patients dealing with this disease, the doctors caring for them, and the laboratory and clinical researchers working to develop new treatments for mucosal melanoma.
 It is through this kind of cooperation that we can increase education and awareness of this rare disease and ultimately identify new, more effective, and potentially curative treatments.

 Depending on the site involved, the signs and symptoms of mucosal melanoma vary and may include: